-At number 26 is Ribeiro da Cunha Palace, a pink and white building dating from 1877, whose architect wanted to create a romantic evocation of the Moorish world.
-It includes horseshoe arch windows, pyramidal spires, and circular, Oriental-style domes topped by pinnacles, now housing a university department.
+At number 26 is Ribeiro da Cunha Palace, a white building dating from 1877, whose architect wanted to create a romantic evocation of the Moorish world.
+It includes horseshoe arch windows, pyramidal spires, and circular, Oriental-style domes topped by pinnacles, now housing a shopping gallery called Embaixada.

 Ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.